jalejandro3/pasaporte-cultural-backend/README.md

 ### User Role Management
 - Only admin users can change a user's role.
-- Assigning a user their current role is a no-op (no change, no error).
 - An admin cannot be demoted if they are the last remaining admin in the system.
 - Changing the role of a non-existent user raises an exception.
 - Assigning a user their current role is a no-op (returns early, no change, no error).